wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * Tanzu Application Service - Updated the **Error Rate per Minute** chart in the **Workload Monitoring** dashboard to include the 4xx and 5xx HTTP request error counts.
 * Operations for Applications Usage -- Enabled the **Include Obsolete Metrics** option for all charts in the **Operations for Applications Service and Proxy Data** dashboard.
 * Catchpoint -- We added support for Catchpoint setup with VMware Cloud Services access token authentication when your Operations for Applications service **is onboarded** to VMware Cloud services.
 See [Integrations That Use VMware Cloud Services Access Tokens](integrations_onboarded_subscriptions.html#integrations-that-use-vmware-cloud-services-access-tokens).
+* Nagios -- We updated the Nagios integration metrics and events collection scripts to support VMware Cloud Services access token authentication when your Operations for Applications service **is onboarded** to VMware Cloud services.
+See [Integrations That Use VMware Cloud Services Access Tokens](integrations_onboarded_subscriptions.html#integrations-that-use-vmware-cloud-services-access-tokens).
 * VMware GemFire -- Updated the queries of the GemFire system alerts with new prefixes.
 * Go -- Removed references of deprecated SDKs.
 * C Sharp -- Removed references of deprecated libraries.